frankshearar/Home/NuGet-Verify-Command.md

 * Signature file is too big
 * Invalid signature.
 File might have been tampered.
 * Signer certificate does not match any of the fingerprints provided.
+* A signing certificate doesn't chain up to a trusted root
+* A timestamper certificate doesn't chain up to a trusted root

 ### Corresponding commands